 It is possible to conceive of disorder as something that allows handling in high contingency situations, in the midst of complicated and contradictory groupings.
 Dynamic contexts do not accept too much order; it ends up being punished as stagnation, perplexity, and a lack of creativity.
-"Order, if it wants to be considered a complex order, must be enriched with elements of disorder, with the strength of anarchy, with the resources of chaos" (Willke 2003, 9).
-Complex systems are precisely those that have "acquired the ability to bring order and chaos into a special kind of balance" (Waldrop 1994, 12).
-In the midst of that complexity, there is no choice but to risk being disorganized in order to articulate an architecture of order within complex systems.
-Because the fact is that a disorder within which one can still maintain control is already a type of order.
-There are established disorders; they become consolidated and give some Following the Hegelian idea that identity comes from articulating identity and non-identity (Hegel 1986, 96), Luhmann has proposed defining order as the combination of order and disorder;
+"Order, if it wants to be considered a complex order, must be enriched with elements of disorder, with the strength of anarchy, with the resources of chaos."20 Complex systems are precisely those that have "acquired the ability to bring order and chaos into a special kind of balance."21 In the midst of that complexity, there is no choice but to risk being disorganized in order to articulate an architecture of order within complex systems.
+Because the fact is that a disorder from which one can disentangle oneself is already a type of order.
+There are established disorders; they become consolidated and give some direction.
+Following the Hegelian idea that identity comes from articulating identity and non-identity, 22 Luhmann has proposed defining order as the combination of order and disorder; systems are routine and accidental;23 heterogeneous coherences are established.